Article

 An info graphic displaying the Branding FAQ Matrix.

-How do I launch a new product or service line so that it fits with my existing brand?
+Question #3: How do I launch a new product or service line so that it fits with my existing brand identity?

 You will need a strategic marketing plan to introduce it, prepare the market and pilot and test deployments.
 Some industries benefit from using brand advocates to test and champion your product for proof of performance.
 You may try to build adoption before fully branding the product.